abalabokhin/Bg2Dorn/README.txt

 I'm pleased to announce that Dorn romance expansion has reached version 3.0!
-I  strongly recommend you read this whole post again if you intend to install this mod.
+I  strongly recommend you read this README if you intend to install this mod.

 ABOUT